broadinstitute/pgen-jni/README.md

   - libpgen.dylib (for macOS 64-bit Intel)
   - libpgen.so  (for Linux 64-bit Intel)

-Since the inclusion of the native components in the **pgen-jni** jar is partly a manual process, see below for instructions on how to publish the jar.
+The inclusion of the native components in the **pgen-jni** jar is partly a manual process that must be executed when publishing project artifacts.
+See the [Publishing/Releasing pgen-jni](#publishingreleasing-pgen-jni) section below for instructions on how to properly inlcude these when publishing the jar.
 ## Project Structure

 There are two (gradle) sub-projects: